Ungewöhnliche Aktivität » Unusual activity, unrecorded

 Jericho nodded his head in confirmation.

-“They’ve been around for a while, but they’ve become popular recently,” Gabrielle continued after offering Jericho a nod.
+“They’ve been around for a while, but they’ve become popular recently,” Gabrielle continued after offering Jericho a nod back.
 “They’re planning a demonstration around the same time as the convention.
 The Capricornian government requested Ophiuchus to give ‘em a bit of a gander.
 So, here we are.”